ContextLab/CDL-tutorials/packages/example_package/README.md

 2. replace lines 69 and 71 with the version of your software.
 If it's a new project start with `0.1.0`.
 We follow a release guideline called [semantic versioning](https://semver.org/).
 The basic idea is that releases with only minor bug fixes, patches, typo fixes etc. will advance the rightmost number (`0.1.0 -> 0.1.1`).
 Major changes like API changes and feature additions advance the middle number (`0.1.0 -> 0.2.0`).
 When you are confident that there are no major bugs and importantly the API is __fixed__ and stable, then it is time for a major release (`0.1.0 -> 1.0.0`).
 Note: It is __bad form__ to change the API after a major release.
 Thus, any changes to the API would require anoter major release (`1.0.0 -> 2.0.0`), so __do not__ do this prematurely.
 For some context, at the time of writing this `seaborn` is about 5 years old and just recently released version `0.9.0` (i.e. it hasn't yet hit a major release).
 For all releases `<1.0.0` it is totally fine to change the API (but be kind to your users, nobody likes a moving target).
 3. replace line 119 and 129 with the link to the software (e.g. https://github.com/ContextLab/hypertools)
 4. replace `cdl` in lines 139, 166, 187-88 with the name of your software (e.g. hypertools)

+### `index.rst`
+This [reStructuredText](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) file is the home page for your website.
+At the very least, you should provide a high-level description of what your software is intended to do.
+For an example, see [here](https://github.com/ContextLab/hypertools/blob/master/docs/index.rst).

+### `api.rst`
+This file serves as a template for your API documentation.
+It's possible to set this up automatically with sphinx (`sphinx-apidoc`), but it can also be done by hand (which is how I typically do it).
+To set up your API:

+1. change line 5 to the name of your package
+2. rename line 12 to the name of the function/class you want to document (this is just the label).
+3. Replace line 18 with the location of the function/class within the package (e.g. `cdl.chatter`).
+4. Copy and paste line 12-18 for all functions/classes you want to document

+If you set up your docstrings correctly, that should be all you have to do.
+When `sphinx` builds the website, these references will automatically be populated with your docstrings.
+Note that this manual approach is easy enough for small projects but could be unsustainable for larger packages.
+For larger packages, you'll want to learn how to use [sphinx-apidoc](http://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html).
+For an example of an `api.rst` file, see [here](https://github.com/ContextLab/hypertools/blob/master/docs/api.rst).

+### Example notebooks
+While tedious, this is a crucial part of your documentation.
+It provides a way for users to learn about the package how you intended it to be used.
+In practice, writing these notebooks are also very useful for finding software bugs and testing whether your API makes sense in the "wild".
+These tutorials can be written as a jupyter notebook (located in `docs/tutorial`) and then converted to `.rst` format with a script that I shamelessly stole from `seaborn` (located here: `docs/tutorial/tools/nb_to_doc.py`).
+For an example notebook see [here](https://github.com/ContextLab/hypertools/blob/master/docs/tutorials/plot.ipynb).
+After writing the tutorial from `docs/tutorial` in the terminal run: `make notebooks`.
+If this is successful, the output should be a `.rst` file with the same name as your notebook (and no error messages in the console). __NOTE:__ This must be run prior to generating the documentation.